-- (1) Availability of minorities, women, and disadvantaged for training. - (2) The potential for effective training. - (3) Duration of the contract. - (4) Dollar value of the contract. - (5) Total normal work force that the average bidder could be expected to use. - (6) Geographic location. - (7) Type of work. - (8) The need for additional journeyman in the area. - (9) Recognition of the suggested minimum goal for the State of Arizona. - (10) A satisfactory ratio of trainees to journeyman expected to be on the contractor's work force during normal operations (considered to fall between 1:10 and 1:4).
+- 1. Availability of minorities, women, and disadvantaged for training. - 2.
+The potential for effective training. - 3.
+Duration of the contract. - 4.
+Dollar value of the contract. - 5.
+Total normal work force that the average bidder could be expected to use.
+(6) Geographic location. - 6.
+Type of work. - 7.
+The need for additional journeymen in the area. - 8.
+Recognition of the suggested minimum goal for the State of Arizona. - 9.
+A satisfactory ratio of trainees to journeymen expected to be on the contractor's work force during normal operations (considered to fall between 1:10 and 1:4).